thenewwazoo/ChibiOS-rust/README.md

-This is a naive attempt to get ChibiOS useful in Rust.
+ChibiOS is pretty cool.
+Rust is pretty cool.

-It is ChibiOS and bindgen layered atop [bare-minimum-rust](https://github.com/thenewwazoo/bare-minimum-rust).
+This is an attempt to get ChibiOS useful via Rust.
+Or maybe it's to make Rust useful on ChibiOS.

 Setup
 -----